chrthomsen/pygrametl/docs/examples/dimensions.rst

     # method with the information read from the sales.csv file.
 The second
     # argument renames the column product_name from the CSV file to name
     for row in sales:

         # Looking up a key in the cached dimension checks if a row containing
         # a matching value of the attributes defined as lookupatts is present,
         # if a match cannot be found the actual database table is checked for
         # a match
         row['productid'] = productDimension.lookup(row, {"name":"product_name"})
         factTable.insert(row)

     # To ensure that all information is loaded and that the database connection
     # is terminated correctly the current transaction should be committed
     conn.commit()
     conn.close()

-The example shows how to utilise :class:`.CachedDimension` to improve performance of `lookup` when finding the value of a key for insertion into the fact table.
+The example shows how to utilise :class:`.CachedDimension` to improve performance of :meth:`lookup` when finding the value of a key for insertion into the fact table.
 The :class:`.CachedDimension` caches the values from the product dimension locally, allowing increased performance when looking up keys as fewer, or none if all rows are cached, round trips are made to the database.

 BulkDimension
 -------------
 :class:`.BulkDimension` is a dimension specialised for increased throughput when performing insertions by inserting rows in bulk from a file, in addition to quick lookups through an in-memory cache.
-To support, this the database must not perform transformations in order to not create inconsistencies between the cache and the database table.
-Another aspect of :class:`.BulkDimension` is that `update`, `getbyvals`, and `getbykey` by default forces a call to `endload` which inserts all cached values into the database using a user defined bulk loading function, so calling these functions might often lead to a decrease in performance.
-Calls of lookup and ensure will only use the cache and does not invoke any database operations.
-To support caching to disk, multiple additional parameters have been added to the class initialiser method allowing control of the temporary file used to store rows, such as specific delimiters and the number of facts to be bulk loaded.
+To support this the database must not perform transformations in order to not create inconsistencies between the cache and the database table.
+Another aspect of :class:`.BulkDimension` is that :meth:`update`, :meth:`getbyvals` forces a call to :meth:`endload` which inserts all rows stored in the local file into the database using a user defined bulk loading function so calling these functions often, will negate the benefit of bulk loading.
+The method :meth:`getbykey` also forces the dimension to bulk load by default, but can use a cache if :attr:`.cachefullrows` is enabled at the cost of additional memory.
+Calls of lookup and ensure will only use the cache and does not invoke any database operations, as the class caches all rows using an infinite cache.
+If the dataset is too large to be cached in memory then use the class :class:`.CachedBulkDimension` instead, which supports bulk loading using a finite cache.
+To support bulk loading from a file on disk, multiple additional parameters have been added to the class initialiser method allowing control of the temporary file used to store rows, such as specific delimiters and the number of facts to be bulk loaded.
 All of these parameters provide a default value except for :attr:`.bulkloader`.
 This parameter must be passed a function to be called for each batch of rows to be loaded, this is necessary as the exact way to perform bulk loading differs from DBMS to DBMS.

 .. py:function:: func(name, attributes, fieldsep, rowsep, nullval, filehandle):

     Expected signature of a bulk loader function passed to :class:`.BulkDimension`.
-See the API documentation for more information.
+For more information about bulkloading see :ref:`bulkloading`.

     **Arguments:**